ojaskatiyar0202/extra-trees-crypto/README.md

 Removing it leaves the part that might be forecastable, and it makes the resulting portfolio market neutral by construction rather than by hedging.

 The trade implied by a ranking is to buy the top decile, short the bottom decile and hold for a day.
-Perpetuals suit this better than the funding-carry trade we attempted first, since shorting a perpetual requires only margin.
-There is no borrow to locate and no recall risk, so both legs are symmetric in a way that a spot short would not be.
+Perpetuals suit this, since a short position is a contract rather than a borrowed asset, so both legs are equally available on every contract in the panel.

-We chose returns as the target after abandoning funding.
-Funding rank persistence from one day to the next is 0.748, so the naive forecast of tomorrow equals today already captures nearly all of the cross-sectional signal and no model improves on it.
-Return rank persistence is -0.049, essentially zero, which means any forecast we produce is genuinely new information rather than persistence in disguise.
+Return rank persistence from one day to the next is −0.049, essentially zero, so today's ordering tells you nothing about tomorrow's.
+Any forecast we produce is therefore genuinely new information rather than persistence in disguise.

 ## Parametric and non-parametric models